Geodan/cow/README.md

 API
 ===
 COW is a workspace to concurrently share data with peers over a webscoket.
-Peers represent the people who connected to the same websocket.
+Peers represent the clients who connected to the same websocket.
 It is build around a core object that binds together the syncStores, records and messaging components.

 Schematically, it looks like:
 -----------
 * core
    * websocket
+   * socketserverStore (1)
+        * socketservers (2)
    * peerStore (1)
        * peers (2)
    * userStore (1)